Miss Hunt – Class Teacher (Monday, Tuesday)

 Summer Term 1:

 During the first half of the Summer Term, we will be looking at a variety of different genres.
 In week 1 we will be creating our own animal story.
 In week 2 we will be doing lots of work based around our visit to the Yorkshire Wildlife Park in Doncaster.
 We will be writing a recount of the trip and thinking about what we learnt about the different animals.
-In week 3, 4 and 5 we will be focusing on the book “Where The Wild Things Are.”
-We will be creating character descriptions, setting descriptions, planning the beginning, middle and end to our own animal story then writing the story.
+In week 3, we will be writing fact files of animals that we have seen at The Yorkshire Wildlife Park.
+In week 4 and 5 we will be focusing on the book “Where The Wild Things Are.”
+We will be creating character descriptions and setting descriptions in week 4.
+In week 5 we will be planning the beginning, middle and end to our own animal story before writing it.
+In week 6 and 7 we will be using the book “A Kiss Like This.”
+In week 6 we will be retelling the story using talk for writing and in week 7 we will be creating our own animal kisses.

 Summer Term 2: